 Airline Compatibility and Seating Rules Parents Must Know

-Many U.S. airlines accept CARES.
-However, airline rules can vary.
-This is why parents should check policies before flying.
+Many U.S. airlines accept the CARES harness airplane restraint system.
+However, airline rules can vary by carrier.
+This is why parents should check policies before flying rather than assuming acceptance at the gate.

 Keep these rules in mind: